-Parents should call the office if children will be absent or picked up late.
 Parents of preschool children should watch the monthly calendar for events or schedule changes affecting preschool.

 When weather looks bad, parents should check the television for school-delay/closing information.
-If there is a two hour delay only, the preschool program will run from 11:00am to 1:00 pm on that day.
-There will be Before/ After School Programs on these days.
+If there is a two-hour delay only, the preschool program will run from 11:00 a.m. to 3:00 p.m. for the full day program on that day.
+The half day program is canceled.